 Part B - Policy Description

 (3) As an employer, the University retains ownership over Intellectual Property Rights created by its staff in the course of their employment (this applies to both academic and non-academic staff) as prescribed by law, for instance, section 35(6) of the Copyright Act.
-However, in some cases, the University is prepared to divest itself of some Intellectual Property Rights, such as the rights in scholarly texts.
+However, in some cases, the University may elect not to exert ownership over certain Intellectual Property Rights, such as the rights in scholarly texts and some educational materials.